 who fervently wants to be of assistance to Jayne Mansfield

 The most lauded and commented-upon aspect of his characterization (deservedly so) is the way the Brooklyn born pianist’s accent keeps slipping from Bulgarian, French, Italian, and back to Brooklynese, depending on the situation.
-When on the make, his Henry Orient is like a guy who learned about seduction from watching reruns of Renso Cesana as The Continental.
+When on the make, his Henry Orient comes across like a guy who learned about seduction from watching reruns of Renso Cesana as The Continental.

-Forced to live within themselves and cling to any depiction of girlhood they could get (movie-wise, Hayley Mills was pretty much it), all of my sisters responded enthusiastically to The World of Henry Orient when it aired on TV.
+Forced to live within themselves and cling to any depiction of girlhood they could get (movie-wise, Hayley Mills and Annette Funicello were pretty much it), all of my sisters responded enthusiastically to The World of Henry Orient when it aired on TV.
 None more so than my next-to-oldest sister, the film buff and Beatles fan who dragged me to The Trouble with Angels more times than I can count, and for whom The World of Henry Orient was something of a mirror into her life.
 To say she liked this movie is a serious understatement.
 This film spoke to her.